jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 we need to understand the intervals of the chords and how they harmonize together.
 That's the objective of [Part 2](chords.html).

-As a basis for organizing this effort, the "CAGED" chord shapes will be thoroughly explored.

 ### Scales and melody

 Scales are often misunderstood or misused,